 Greater device interoperability with Macs and Linux system on the horizon for Windows 10.
-Operating system finally acknowledges it is not alone in having a widely deployed network-discoverability protocol.
+The operating system finally acknowledges it isn’t alone in having a widely deployed network-discoverability protocol.

 DNS-SD is now used by Windows 10 and Windows 10 Mobile natively when looking for nearby network printers.
 Microsoft has only documented the feature for Mobile, but it works in the other Windows 10 editions.

 The end result of this inconsistent support is that you may or may not be able to reach other machines from programs, games, and web browsers by typing in their mDNS address (for example MacBook.local).
-This is not a great experience for users, but by the looks of it this could be addressed in a future update to the operating system.
+This isn’t a great experience for users, but by the looks of it, this could be addressed in a future update to the operating system.

-There are other signs throughout Windows about greater support for mDNS being added to to Windows in the near future.
-In the latest Windows Insider build, a new new default firewall rule called “mDNS (UDP-In)” have been added.
+There are other signs throughout Windows about greater support for mDNS being added to Windows in the near future.
+In the latest Windows Insider build, a new default firewall rule called “mDNS (UDP-In)” has been added.
 There are also several more mentions of DNS-SD and mDNS throughout Windows core libraries than there were in the final Windows 10 release.

-Windows own built-in consumer-level sharing features (HomeGroup) are not announced over DNS-SD at this time.
-However, I have faith in Microsoft on this one and expect to see it in a future release.
+Windows own built-in consumer-level sharing features (HomeGroup) aren’t announced over DNS-SD at this time.
+However, I’ve faith in Microsoft on this one and expect to see it in a future release.

-Microsoft’s developer and network administration outreach so far has been limited to detailing the WinJS API for use with apps and one video on Channel 9.
+Microsoft’s developer and network administration outreach so far have been limited to detailing the WinJS API for use with apps and one video on Channel 9.
 Printer announcements have also been documented.

 Update (): The optional ‘Device discovery’ setting, part of Developer mode, now uses mDNS to announce the device on the network.
 It’ unclear whether this will be on by default outside of developer mode at a later time.